 House prices predicted to fall by 10% next year

-The prime housing market is expected to outperform mainstream house price growth, due to a lower reliance on borrowing by prime buyers, Savills said.
+First-time buyers and buy-to-let investors will bear brunt of increased affordability issues

-The average house price will be more than £22,000 higher than it is now in five years’ time, despite property values being expected to fall by 10% in 2023, according to a forecast.
+The average house price will be more than £22,000 higher than it is now in five years’ time, despite property values being expected to fall by 10 per cent in 2023, according to a forecast.

 The predictions, made by Savills, assume that house prices will start to recover from 2024 as interest rates and affordability pressures ease, after the expected fall next year.